YOUR DECK

 simple decorative boundaries to full safety barriers.
 Even a small change of level

-can be hazardous -
+can be hazardous - particularly for elderly or infirm users.

 Unless the deck surface